Need to talk? Call 1800 882 436.

 Key facts

-• My Health Record is a secure digital place to store health information, including vaccinations, prescriptions and emergency contacts.
+• My Health Record is a secure digital place to store your health information and records, including vaccinations, prescriptions and emergency contacts.

-• It’s available to anyone in Australia who has Medicare or an individual healthcare identifier (IHI).
-You need a myGov account to access your record.
+• You need a myGov account to access your record.

-• Your My Health Record can only be seen by you, your healthcare providers and anyone else you choose to share it with.
+• Your My Health Record is private — it can only be seen by you, your healthcare providers and anyone else you choose to share it with.

 What is My Health Record?

-My Health Record is a secure digital record of your healthcare information.
+My Health Record is a secure digital record of your health information.

 Both you and your healthcare providers can add information to your record.
-You can also choose to have Medicare information added to your record, which includes immunisations information from the Australian Immunisation Register (AIR).
+You can also choose to have Medicare information added to your record.
+This includes information from the Australian Immunisation Register (AIR).

-You can download your immunisation history statement or COVID-19 digital certificate if you need proof of vaccinations — including COVID-19 vaccinations.
+You can download your immunisation history statement or COVID-19 digital certificate.

 Your record can only be seen by you, your healthcare providers and any people you choose to share it with.

-Every Australian now has a My Health Record unless they ‘opted out’ before the end of January 2019 or cancelled their record.
+Every Australian now has a My Health Record unless they ‘opted out’ before the end of January 2019.
+People who cancelled their My Health Record don’t have one.

-Your My Health Record doesn't replace any of your existing health records, or the need to have regular conversations with your healthcare providers.
+Your My Health Record doesn't replace any of your existing health records.
+You still need to have regular conversations with your healthcare providers.
 Your healthcare providers will still keep their own medical records.

 When you first access your record, there may be little or no information in it.
-Ask your GP to add a summary of your medical history to your My Health Record next time you see them.
+You can ask your doctor to add a summary of your medical history to your My Health Record.
+You can do this whenever you go to see your doctor.

-The information in your My Health Record gives healthcare providers a more complete picture of your health so they can give you the best care — whichever stage of life you’re in.
+The information in your My Health Record gives healthcare providers a more complete picture of your health.
+This helps them give you the best care throughout your life.

 During pregnancy and childhood

-During pregnancy, you may see many healthcare providers and have various tests and scans, which can be difficult to keep track of.
-Access to all that information will give your baby the best start in life.
+During pregnancy, you may see many healthcare providers and have various tests and scans.
+It can be difficult to keep track of everything.
+My Health Record ensures that your doctor can easily access relevant health information and give you and your baby the best care.

-When you register your newborn for Medicare, you can get a My Health Record for them, as well.
-Babies develop quickly, and healthcare providers can update your child’s record with immunisations, any possible allergies and more.
-You can also add details of your child’s milestone developments.
+When you register your newborn for Medicare, you can get a My Health Record for them as well.
+Healthcare providers can update your child’s record with their:

-Once a child turns 14, they can control their own My Health Record.
-They can give access to their parents or another trusted person if they wish to help them manage it.
+Once your child turns 14 years, they can manage their own My Health Record.
+They can give access to you or another trusted person, if they choose.

 Later in life

-If your health situation changes, healthcare providers can add this information to your My Health Record.
+If your health situation changes, your healthcare providers can add new information to your My Health Record.

-You can add your advance care planning document to your My Health Record or the contact details of your advance care document custodian.
-If you are unable to make decisions for yourself, an authorised representative can be appointed to manage your My Health Record on your behalf.
+You can also add your advance care planning document to your My Health Record.
+You can add contact details of your substitute-decision maker.
+If you can’t make decisions for yourself, someone can be appointed to manage your My Health Record on your behalf.

 In an emergency